SSWConsulting/SSW.Rules.Content/rules/labels-in-github/rule.md

 <!--endintro-->

 Firstly, set up some [GitHub Issue Templates](github-issue-templates) that have default labels.
-Prefix those ones with "Type:" so it is clear they define the type of issue:
+Prefix those ones with "Type:" so it is clear they define the type of Issue:
 * Type: Bug
 * Type: DevOps
 * Type: Documentation